Serpentiel/template/README.md

 If you would like to contribute, please make sure to take a look at [this guideline](https://github.com/Serpentiel/template/blob/main/CONTRIBUTING.md) beforehand.

+Please see our [security policy](https://github.com/Serpentiel/template/blob/main/SECURITY.md) to report any possible vulnerabilities or serious issues.

 <!-- markdownlint-disable -->
 <p align="right"><a href="#top">(back to top)</a></p>